Task 02 - Configure Azure resources

 Copy the file src/env_sample.txt to a new file named .env in the same directory.
 Then, open the .env file in a text editor and update the values for each environment variable to match your Azure resources.
 For any environment variables with pre-filled values, you can leave them as they are unless you explicitly changed the names of the resources during deployment.

-You will find many of these variables in the Microsoft Foundry project that you created.
-To find these values, navigate to the Overview page and review the Endpoints and keys section, as well as the Project details section to the right of it.
+You will find the model endpoint variables in the Microsoft Foundry project that you created.
+To find these values, start by navigating to the Home page.

 Then, fill in the following.